I Won't Let the Sun Go Down on Me

-"I Won't Let the Sun Go Down on Me" is a song by English singer-songwriter Nik Kershaw from his debut studio album, Human Racing (1984).
-It was his first single, released on 9 September 1983 to limited success.
-When re-released on 4 June 1984, the song became Kershaw's highest-charting single on the UK Singles Chart, peaking at number two.
+"I Won't Let the Sun Go Down on Me" is a song by the English singer-songwriter Nik Kershaw from his debut studio album, Human Racing (1984).
+It was his first single, released on 9 September 1983 by MCA Records to limited success.
+When re-released on 4 June 1984, the song became Kershaw's highest-charting single on the UK singles chart, peaking at number two.
 It features the non-album track "Dark Glasses" as the B-side, which was also released as a bonus track on the 2012 re-release of the album.

 Release

-"I Won't Let the Sun Go Down on Me" was originally released on 9 September 1983.
+"I Won't Let the Sun Go Down on Me" was originally released on 9 September 1983 by MCA Records.
 After a lack of success, it was then re-released and/or re-promoted in November 1983 with a new sleeve, whereupon it entered the charts.
 However, despite spending eight weeks in the UK top 100, it only reached number 47.
-Then, after the top-five success of the follow-up single, "Wouldn't It Be Good", and a further top-20 entry with "Dancing Girls", "I Won't Let the Sun Go Down on Me" was re-released in June 1984 and soared to number two.
+Then, after the top-five success of the follow-up single, "Wouldn't It Be Good", and a further Top 20 entry with "Dancing Girls", "I Won't Let the Sun Go Down on Me" was re-released in June 1984 and soared to number two.
 It was also subsequently a commercial success in several other countries and was responsible for bringing Kershaw to greater public attention.

-During an appearance on BBC One's The One Show in June 2015, Pete Waterman of Stock Aitken Waterman claimed he produced the record.
+During an appearance on BBC One's The One Show in June 2015, Pete Waterman of Stock Aitken Waterman (SAW) claimed he produced the record.
 Kershaw took to social media to point out that "I Won't Let the Sun Go Down on Me" was in fact produced by Peter Collins, who is credited on all releases as the record's sole producer.
 (Waterman managed Collins at the time the song was recorded, but had no involvement in the actual production of the track.)

 Lyrics

-The song was written during the latter part of the Cold War period when nuclear war between the two superpowers of the USSR and United States was still a very real concern, and the lyrics reflect a satirical view of politics and the threat of war with lines such as: "old men in stripey trousers, rule the world with plastic smiles", and: "forefinger on the button, is he blue or is he red?"
+The song was written during the latter part of the Cold War period when nuclear war between the two superpowers of the Soviet Union and United States was still a very real concern, and the lyrics reflect a satirical view of politics and the threat of war with lines such as: "old men in stripey trousers, rule the world with plastic smiles", and: "forefinger on the button, is he blue or is he red?"

 In September 1984, Kershaw told Number One magazine: